reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

   }
 }
 ```

-This will add the express dependency to the `package.json` file.
+In this `package.json` file, we can see the Express framework added as a dependency: `"express": "^4.17.2"` .

 ## Running a Simple Web Server
 Now that Express is installed, let us create a new file named `index.js` and open the project folder in our favorite code editor.
-We will be using VS Code as our IDE for our project.

-Then, we will add the following lines of code to `index.js`:
+Let us now add the following lines of code to `index.js`:

 ```js
 const express = require('express');